ykm7/Rustcomb/README.md

 This project is another Grep style program written is Rust.

 Purpose of this is primarily to function as a learning ground for Rust.
+Output format taken from: [ripgrep](https://github.com/BurntSushi/ripgrep) as this appears to be the most prominent Rust CLI search tool.

 Therefore currently there are several implementations of grep like function running on serial using a variety of:
 * single/multiple threads